gtrfx/gtrfx.github.io/_posts/2019/2019-07-02-catalina-beta-3.md

 Catalina beta 3 still support only one music library (mostly local library).

-Adding exchange account is still headache.
+Adding an exchange account is still a big headache.

+It is still reporting lots of "Crash reports" unnoticed by users like a submarine.